Two soldiers killed fighting for Israel were U.S. citizens

 A woman who answered the telephone at a business owned by Carmeli's parents in South Padre Island said they were on their way to Israel on Sunday night.

-The soldiers were fighting in a battle near Shejaia, the embattled neighborhood east of the city of Gaza.
+The soldiers were fighting in a battle near Shejaia, the embattled neighbourhood east of the city of Gaza.

 "Although he was American he truly connected," the newspaper quoted Stuart Steinberg as saying.
 "He belonged there."